Buhlexcmall/New-Gen-Developers/docs/software-management-plan/README.md

 ## 3. Objectives
 - Help students organize their academic activities in one place
 - Reduce missed deadlines and improve time management
-- Provide access to tutoring and study support
 - Deliver a user-friendly and reliable system

 ## 4. Target Users